jchanvfx/LesmillsNZ-FitbitOS/README.md

-# Fitbit LM Workouts
+# LM Workouts

-Fitbit exercise app that tracks group fitness workouts and displaying timetable classes from the <a href="https://www.lesmills.co.nz/timetable">LesMills New Zealand</a> website.
+**Fitbit** exercise app that displays the <a href="https://www.lesmills.co.nz/timetable">New Zealand Les Mills</a> group fitness timetable.
+It also features a workout tracker that logs each workout under the chosen class name (e.g. BODYPUMP, BODYATTACK etc).

+  ## Disclaimer:
+    This app is NOT officially part of Les Mills New Zealand.
+I made this app so I can conveniently view the timetable on my watch and also log each exercise under the Les Mills class names.

-    Note:
+ ## Note:
     Current this app is only packages for the ``Versa 2`` at the moment as that is the only device I own for testing.